surskitty/pokeemerald/docs/tutorials/dns.md

 ![Rustboro gym after light-blending the windows](/docs/tutorials/img/dns/window_lights.png)

+The windows appear as normal during the day time (blue) and light up in the night.
+These use the default color.

 ### Q: How do I return to using regular shadows?
 A: Set `OW_OBJECT_VANILLA_SHADOWS` to `TRUE` in `include/config/overworld.h`.